-In this chapter, I walked you through the process of installing and configuring the terminal server role.
-I gave you an overview of the new settings available in the Terminal Services Configuration and Group Policy editor tools.
-Next, I explored the clients available to connect with terminal servers.
+This chapter walked you through the process of installing and configuring the terminal server role.
+It provided an overview of the new settings available in the Terminal Services Configuration and Group Policy Object Editor tools.
+Next, we explored the clients available to connect with terminal servers.

-In Chapter 3, I will introduce you to a new load-balancing technology available in WS2K3-Session Directory.
-I will also discuss other load-balancing options and talk about server sizing and capacity.
-Finally, we will briefly explore a new concept in terminal server design: using virtual machines to host terminal servers.
+Chapter 3 will introduce you to a new load-balancing technology available in WS2K3-Session Directory.
+It will also discuss other load-balancing options and talk about server sizing and capacity.
+Finally, we will briefly explore a new concept in terminal server design-using virtual machines to host terminal services.